oracle-livelabs/security/accessgovernance-oci-iam/instance-setup/ag-instance-setup.md

     ![Select License type](images/license.png)

 4. Wait for the service instance to have the *Active* status .
-Note down this URL as we will be using it in the further labs.
+Keep this tab open to access the *Service Instance* from here.

     ![Service Instance is Active](images/ag-url-access.png)

-5. Click on the Service Instance to access the URL.
+5. Click on the Service Instance to validate if you are able to access the URL.
+You will be using it in the subsequent labs.

     ![Access Governance console](images/ag-console.png)